Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/Resources/doc/SearchBundle.md

 ## Commands

 Create indexes by performing the following command.
-It will iterate over all SearchConfigurations and call the create() method.
+It will iterate over all SearchConfigurations and call the createIndex() method.
 ```
 kuma:search:setup
 ```
 Use the following command to populate the indexes.
 Use the 'full' argument to delete and create the indexes again.
-This command will iterate over all SearchConfigurations and call the index() method.
+This command will iterate over all SearchConfigurations and call the populateIndex() method.
 ```
 kuma:search:populate
 ```
 ```
 kuma:search:populate full
 ```
 Next command is used to delete the indexes.
-It will iterate over all SearchConfigurations and call the delete() method.
+It will iterate over all SearchConfigurations and call the deleteIndex() method.
 ```
 kuma:search:delete
 ```